rammahesh28122003/RBAC-UI/README.md

 4. Install Dependencies
 Run the following command to install all the required dependencies:

-bash
-Copy code
 npm install
-Running the Project with npm start
+Running the Project

+npm start